"Shelley I still refer to the book that I purchased from you....so well done!"— B.T. Strathroy, Ontario

 Shelley has developed and facilitated many therapeutic art programs over the years to various populations.
 Her intuitive group approach is grounded in the direct experience of engaging many types of people in the art-making process.
 Shelley has developed art programs for incarcerated youth, adults with acquired brain injuries, people with developmental disabilities, seniors with Alzheimer’s and dementia, as well as children and the general public.

-This e-book was originally presented as a published booklet for the 2010 Conference for The Society for the Arts in Dementia Care and was revised in 2013 for the DISCOVERY 2013: 28th Annual Alzheimer's Regional Conference in Seattle Washington.
+This e-book was originally presented as a published booklet for the 2010 Conference for The Society for the Arts in Dementia Care and was revised in 2013 for the DISCOVERY 2013: 28th Annual Alzheimer's Regional Conference in Seattle, Washington, and was updated with many more photos in 2019.

 Purchase Painting Patterns